lukkesreysandeur/tp/docs/UserGuide.md

 ---

 ## Deleting people
-These commands are used to remove people from a ward in the Patientist system.
+Now let's imagine that a patient is being discharged from the hospital

 ### Deleting a person from the system based on list on GUI: delete
 {: #delete}